-"Toyota's city car is a great example of clever design, with tiny dimensions and four-seat practicality, it's a classy and versatile choice."
+"The Toyota iQ city car is a great example of clever design.
+With its tiny dimensions and four-seat practicality, it's a classy and versatile choice."

-The entry-level iQ 1.0 is around £1,700 more than a base Smart ForTwo – but it's very well equipped, with alloy wheels, air-con and a six-speaker stereo with MP3 player connectivity are all fitted as standard.
-Go for the iQ2 and you get front foglamps, automatic lights and wipers, climate control and keyless entry.
-The 1.33-litre model costs from £12,515 and get its own iQ3 trim, with 16-inch alloy wheels, a six-speed gearbox, chromed door mirrors and stop-start system.
+The base model iQ costs just over £1,700 more than an entry-level smart fourtwo.
+So what does that money get you?
+Alloy wheels, air-conditioning and a six-speaker stereo with MP3 player connectivity are all fitted as standard.
+Go for the iQ2 and you also get front foglamps, automatic headlights and windscreen wipers, climate control and keyless entry.
+The 1.33-litre model costs from £12,515 and get its own iQ3 model, adding 16-inch alloy wheels, a six-speed gearbox, chromed door mirrors and stop-start system.
 What's more, in order to compete with the likes of the Fiat 500 and MINI, there's also a range of optional accessories for you to personalise your iQ.